 We will inform you of the outcome of the decision made by the sift, the processing stream and target for your application, and send you an invoice for the application fee.
 You will also be informed of a unique identification number for your application (the 'COP number') and you should always quote this when contacting us to discuss your application.

-Notification of outcome of "Completeness Checks" for new active substances
+Notification of outcome of the admissibility check for active substance applications

-If your application is considered complete, then we will send you another invoice for the full evaluation of your application and inform you of the processing target and the unique COP number.
-The evaluation process for your application will then commence.
+If your application is considered admissible, we will send you another invoice for the full assessment of your application and inform you of the processing target and the unique COP number.
+The assessment process for your application will then commence.

-If your application is not considered complete, or we do not receive further information, no further work will take place on your application.
+If your application is not considered admissible, or we do not receive further information by the informed deadline, your application will be rejected.

 When will my application be started?

 Accepted product applications will be placed into the appropriate stream and started in queue date order.
-The Evaluating Officer assigned to deal with it will inform you once the application is started.
+The Assessment Manager assigned to deal with it will inform you once the application is started.
 This is with the exception of 'Admin' Stream applications, as the short processing time for these applications makes this impractical.

-If your application is for a new active substance or EU Review, the Project Manager will inform you of the start date.
-The Project Manager will also inform you of the intended meeting dates for the UK regulatory Committees and the processing target for completion of your application.
+If your application is for a new active substance or active substance renewal, the Assessment Manager will inform you of the start date.
+The Assessment Manager will also keep you informed of progress with your application and the intended meeting dates for the GB regulatory bodies when they are known.

 How will I be informed of the progress of my application?

-If we need to seek information or documents from another Member State in order for the application to proceed, we will suspend your application until we receive the required information.
+If we need to seek information or documents from a third party in order for the application to proceed, we will suspend your application until we receive the required information.
 We will inform you when we suspend the application.
-When we receive the required information we will inform you of the revised target date for completion.
+When we receive the required information, we will inform you of the revised target date for completion.

 We will inform you when we have completed the evaluation of your application.
-If an authorisation is to be issued we will inform you by letter or email and detail any changes required to your product label.
-If your application was for authorisation of a new product or if the registration (MAPP) number for your existing product needs to change, we will also inform you of the new MAPP number.
+If an authorisation is to be issued, we will inform you by letter or email.

 If we refuse your application, we will send you a letter fully explaining the reasons for the refusal.

-If you wish to discuss your application you should contact the Evaluating Officer or Project Manager in the first instance.
+If you wish to discuss your application, you should contact the Assessment Manager in the first instance.

 How will I be informed if additional information is required?

-During the course of the evaluation of your application we may need to request additional information, reasoned scientific cases or data.
+During the evaluation of your application we may need to request additional information, reasoned scientific cases or data.
 This additional information may be requested either as soon as your application is started or after we have completed its initial evaluation.

 We will inform you what additional information is required by letter or email along with a target date for responding with the additional information.
 If you do not respond within this time, we will complete the application as fully as possible.
 In some cases this may result in your application being refused.
 Any time lapsing between us requesting information and receipt of your reply will be added to the processing target for the application.